datadingbat/autobot-elastic/README.md

 cd autobot
 ```

-2. Customize the CloudFormation template:
+2. (Optional - if using CloudFormation) Customize the CloudFormation template:
 * Find/Replace all $username$ $project$ values as per your environment.
 * Update/Remove all Tag Keys as per your environment
 ```bash